 Did you know that like teenage boys, tweenie ducklings voices change too?
-At 5 weeks old their little peep peeps start to alter and we begin to be able to tell the boys from the girls.
+At 5 weeks old teenage ducklings little peep peeps start to alter and we begin to be able to tell the boys from the girls.

 Boys change first, and their sound starts to become raspier, quieter (sort of).
 The girls, well their change isn’t so dramatic, but rather – louder.
 As their peeps deepen, it gives them more volume.
 My goodness does it ever!